maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="peekaexp"></a>
 ### `PEEK`(*aexp*)

 Returns the contents of a specified memory address location *aexp*.
-The address specified must be an integer or an arithmetic expression that evaluates to an integer between 0 and (typically) 65535 and represents the memory address in decimal notation.
+The address specified must be an integer or an arithmetic expression that evaluates to an integer between 0 and (typically) 65535 that represents the memory address in decimal notation.
 The number returned will also be a decimal integer with a range from 0 to 255.

 In RetroBASIC, `PEEK` always returns zero.

 #### Variations:

 Digital Group MAXI-BASIC and North Star BASIC used `EXAM` for this purpose.
+This is not currently supported.

 Digital Group Opus BASIC used `FETCH` for this purpose.
+Also not supported.

 A number of later BASICs added a variation of `PEEK` that allowed a 16-bit value to be read in a single statement, an example is the `DPEEK` function in Turbo-BASIC XL on the Atari.